tferfce/Sql-MySQL/README.md

 # Sql-MySQL
-These are some SQL data and combinations of queries!
+These are some Sql Data + Queries!